Ham and Potato Chowder

 - 4 tsp chicken base I use Better Than Bouillon brand

-- 3 cups potatoes peeled and roughly diced
+- 3 cups potatoes - I like to use yukon gold or russet peeled and roughly diced

 - 2 cups cooked ham (leftover spiral cut ham, bone-in ham, ham steak or bone-in ham steak) roughly chopped into small cubes, 1/2 inch